Menu

 Board Members

-Hanna Idriess, MD, MPH, MBA – President
+Hanna Idriess, MD, MPH, MBA – Immediate Past President

 Hanna is a public health leader with a career rooted in strategic program development, healthcare systems transformation, and business development.
 As the President of the Maryland Public Health Association (MdPHA), she leads efforts to strengthen Maryland’s public health policies, support local initiatives, and advocate for health equity and community well-being.
 She serves on several boards and task forces, including the Committee on Women’s Rights for the American Public Health Association (APHA), where she previously served as a two- term chair, ensuring that women’s voices remain central to public health conversations and policies.